-Where accommodation and care is provided to children aged 16 and over for the purpose of enabling training or an apprenticeship this is exempt from the definition of a care home service, as long as it is not being provided to a disabled child.
+Where accommodation and care is provided to children aged 16 and over for the purpose of enabling training or an apprenticeship this is exempt from the definition of a care home service.
+This exemption does not apply if the service is provided wholly or mainly for disabled children.

-Accommodation and care being provided to children because of their vulnerability or need for the purposes of a holiday, or leisure, recreational, sporting, cultural or educational activity is exempt from the definition unless accommodation and care is being provided to a disabled child, or it is being provided to any one child under the age of 16 for more than 28 days in a 12 month period.
+Accommodation and care being provided to children for the purposes of a holiday, or leisure, recreational, sporting, cultural or educational activity is exempt from the definition.
+This exemption does not apply in the following scenarios:

+- Where the service is provided wholly or mainly for disabled children unless the Service Provider has notified the Welsh Ministers of the arrangements in advance; or - The service is being provided to any one child for more than 28 days in a 12 month period, unless the accommodation is only being provided to children over the age of 16.